northgoingzax/calendar/docs/index.md

 ````php
 $cal = new Calendar(2015);
 ````
-This is really important. even though you are passing dates in with each method, because this is used to work out the days of the week for the calendar layouts.
+This is really important, even though you are passing dates in with each method, because this is used to work out the days of the week for the calendar layouts.
 If you don't provide a specific year it will default to the current year.

 **Weekends**